ECronin1973/Applied_Statistics_MyWork/README.md

 # END

 # Task Four ANOVA

 ## Overview

-In this test we will estimate the probability of committing a type II error in specific circumstances.
+In this test, we must estimate the probability of committing a type II error in specific circumstances.
 To begin, we must create a variable called `no_type_ii` and set it to `0`.

 We then use a loop to perform the following test 10,000 times.